jspahrsummers/correct-behavior-through-type-safety/Correct Behavior Through Type Safety.md

 ^ You just have a bundle of bytes, and that tells you very little.

+^ Still, at least it's slightly better than a variable or parameter of type `id`, which tells you (proves) absolutely nothing about the object.

 ---

 # [fit] What does _NSString_ prove?